MattMcFarland/phaser-menu-system/readme.md

   }
 };
 ```

+That's it for Chapter 1!!!
+Please star this and share it with your friends.
+If you have any questions you can send me a message on twitter @docodemore.

+I will be working on Chapter 2, which will cover the Main Menu portion next.
+Stay tuned and thank you so much for reading.

 ### Acknowledgements:
 This system is based off of [Understanding Phaser States by Emanuele Feronato](http://www.emanueleferonato.com/2014/08/28/phaser-tutorial-understanding-phaser-states/) and also some other tutorials I've used in the past that were actually for different game engines.
 The purpose is to have a re-usable game menu system.